 5% (85 cases) to DRG 389B Neonate, birthweight 2500 g or more, with multiple problems (ca 18000 EUR).

 As seen, all three DRGs have much higher average cost than DRG 385A (2453 EUR, referred cases)

 The impact of regrouping would increase the V% in all three DRGs remarkably, whereas the average cost would increase by 27%-46% depending on the DRG.

 In total, the transferred cases currently in DRGs 456 and 391 should not have remarkable impact after regrouping into different DRGs.

 As for transferred cases in DRG 385A, there seems to be need for alternative solution which we try to come up with by expertnetwork meeting.

-#3 Updated by Kristiina Kahur 10 months ago
+#3 Updated by Kristiina Kahur about 1 year ago

 Finnish National DRG-Centre 2019-2-25